What is the North Carolina News Service?

 Launched in 2010, the North Carolina News Service (NCNS) is part of a network of independent public interest state-based news services pioneered by Public News Service.
 Our mission is an informed and engaged citizenry making educated decisions in service to democracy; and our role is to inform, inspire, excite and sometimes reassure people in a constantly changing environment through reporting spans political, geographic and technical divides.

-Especially valuable in this turbulent climate for journalism, currently 159 news outlets in North Carolina and neighboring markets regularly pick up and redistribute our stories.
-Last year, an average of 16 media outlets used each NCNS story.
+Especially valuable in this turbulent climate for journalism, currently 187 radio stations and used by 57 print/online outlets and 18 television stations for a total of 262 media outlets in North Carolina and border states and 33 regionally/nationwide outlets regularly pick up and redistribute our stories.
+An average of 50 media outlets broadcast or ran each story in their paper and/or on their web page.
 These include outlets like: